 There are many different types of looms you can buy to begin weaving on.
-But with a little work, you will be able to make a homemade DIY weaving loom for half the cost.
+But with a little work, you will be able to learn how to build a loom for a fraction of the cost.

-This great for anyone that want to try out an online weaving lesson or two without investing too much money upfront.
+This is great for anyone that wants to try out weaving without investing too much money upfront.

-When just starting out, there are many different looms to choose from.
-The type of loom you will need depends on the kind of projects you are planning to do and your budget.
+When just starting out, there are many different homemade looms plans to choose from.
+The type of loom you end up making will determine which kind of projects you will be able to do with it.